 The link between psychosocial factors, comorbidities (e.g. depression) are less understood and further work required, possibly as part of the risk assessment process to better understand not only how work-related problems can be prevented but also how individuals can learn to cope better with life in general.

-A review of the literature provided by three major wellbeing organizations omitted any reference to musculoskeletal health other than where the organization provided a limited assessment.
+A review of literature provided by three major wellbeing organisations omitted any reference to musculoskeletal health other than where the organisation provided a limited assessment.
 An effective psychological assessment was also somewhat lacking, suggesting that the wellbeing industry is failing to address the two most common workplace health risk factors.

-It is hoped that the data discussion points highlighted in this article will help drive understanding of why integration of safety, health, and wellbeing at an organizational level is so important.
+It is hoped that the data discussion points highlighted in this article will help drive understanding of why integration of safety, health and wellbeing at an organisational level is so important.